 History of Santoor

-.
-Though there are players who use the Soofiana instrument with the 100 strings, the Santoor used today by Shiv Kumar Sharma has only 86 strings and is tuned differently.
+The contemporary Santoor is largely the result of the innovations and changes brought about in the Sufiana instrument by Pt.
+Shiv Kumar Sharma.
+Though there are musicians who use the Sufiana instrument with the 100 strings, the Santoor used today by Shiv Kumar Sharma has only 86 strings and is tuned differently.

 Structure of Santoor